Maleick/byvalver/assets/docs/ADDITIONAL_STRATEGY_PROPOSALS.md

 ## Conclusion

-This document proposes **15 additional bad-character elimination strategies** targeting under-covered instruction families and advanced x86/x64 patterns.
+This document proposes **15 additional bad-byte elimination strategies** targeting under-covered instruction families and advanced x86/x64 patterns.
 Combined with the 10 strategies in NEW_STRATEGY_PROPOSALS.md, this provides a roadmap for **25 new strategies** to enhance BYVALVER's capabilities.

 **Key Highlights:**
 1. **Foundational:** Partial register optimization (Strategy 19)